shashwatak/satellite-js/docs/docs/bulk-propagation/index.md

 ### 4. Set satellites, dates, and run propagation (`run()`)

-At this point BulPropagator only knows counts of satellites and dates, so let's supply actual data (it may be changed before each propagation):
+At this point BulkPropagator only knows counts of satellites and dates, so let's supply actual data (it may be changed before each propagation):

 ```ts
 bulkPropagator.setSatRecs(satRecs);